 A student accused of an offense, which in the opinion of the principal/designee, would require suspension from school or bus, shall be afforded the following due process procedures.
+If a student is formally charged with a felony occurring off property owned by the SCSD by a prosecuting attorney, the principal/designee shall determine if the student's presence on campus threatens the orderly environment or safety of others.
+An administrative hearing should be scheduled if it is determined the felony charge is upheld.
+The information shall be provided to the Superintendent who shall determine the length of the suspension by an administrative placement in an alternative setting.
+A recommendation to expel a student shall be determined by the Superintendent and submitted to the School Board if the student is adjudicated guilty of a felony.
 Additional procedures for students with disabilities are described in the subsection ESE: Suspension and Expulsions.
 In emergency situations, these procedures may be modified so long as reasonable efforts are made to provide substantially similar opportunities for due process.